CS 1113 Microcomputer Applications

 An object-oriented (OO) computer language will be covered in the implementation of applications involving complex data structures.
 Topics include classes, objects, encapsulation, inheritance, polymorphism, and virtual functions.
 Prerequisite: CS 2323.

 The analysis and implementation of standard data structures such as trees, queues, linked lists, and graphs.
-Prerequisites: CS 3333 and MATH 3433/CS 3433.
+Prerequisite: CS 2323.

 Software systems projects are completed by students using CASE (computer aided software engineering) tools, based on a standardized computer software modeling language and automatically generated computer code in a computer language of choice.
 Prerequisite: CS 3413.

-Logic, set theory, order, algorithms, mathematical proof including induction, recursive functions and recursive algorithms, combinatorics.
+Logic; set theory; order; algorithms; mathematical proof including induction, recursive functions, and recursive algorithms; and combinatorics.
 Prerequisites: MATH 2264 and CS 2223.

 Study of distributed application development and database management in a client-server environment.
 Prerequisites: CS 2323 and IT 3153.